juanmv7/juanmv7.github.io/_projects/project_ELEC413.md

 ## Design and Simulation Process

-### 1. Waveguide Design and Effective Index Calculation
+#### 1. Waveguide Design and Effective Index Calculation
 Using Lumerical’s simulation tools, waveguides were designed to operate at a wavelength of 1310 nm.
-The dimensions were optimized to achieve the desired effective index (thickness of 220 nm and a width of 350 nm.), essential for constructing Fabry-Perot resonators.
-A frequency sweep simulation was calculated in order to obtain the polynomial expression for the effective index that we would use later in the TMM.
+The dimensions were optimized to achieve the desired effective index (thickness of 220 nm and a width of 350 nm), essential for constructing Fabry-Perot resonators.
+A frequency sweep simulation was calculated to obtain the polynomial expression for the effective index used later in the TMM.

 #### Figure 1: Frequency Sweep Simulation
 <div class="row justify-content-sm-center">